 Remember, an audit does not guarantee that your code is bugs-free.
 It's a part of your security journey where your team should continually strive to improve.

-Regardless of an auditor's experience, there will always be instances where something is overlooked.
+Regardless of a smart contract auditor's experience, there will always be instances where something is overlooked.
 If that unfortunate day comes, convene with your auditors on an emergency communication channel and devise a quick solution.

 Even the most thoroughly audited protocols may benefit from insurance.